neuropsychology/NeuroKit/docs/start/learn_python.rst

 =========================================

 .. hint::
    Spotted a typo?
 Would like to add something or make a correction?
-Join us by contributing (`see this tutorial <https://neurokit2.readthedocs.io/en/latest/tutorials/contributing.html>`_).
+Join us by contributing (`see these guides <https://neurokit2.readthedocs.io/en/latest/contributing/index.html>`_).

 You have no experience in computer science?
 You are afraid of code?
 You feel betrayed because you didn't expect to do programming in psychology studies? **Relax!** We got you covered.